 - Make more shared accommodation available or rethink the rules about how much Housing Benefit under 35 year olds can get.
 Read more about the Shared Accommodation Rate.

-- Reduce the long delay before people receive their first Universal Credit payment.
+- Ensure the right financial support is available for homeless people in the wait before they receive their first Universal Credit payment.
 Read more about Universal Credit.

 Local Housing Allowance